Zerone-Laboratories/RIGEL/README.md

 An opensource Hybrid Multiagentic+Virtual Assistant with multi-backend LLM support, designed for flexible AI inference and decision-making capabilities.

+!
+RIGEL Engine is still in developer-beta stage.
+The code will be well structured in the public release and More features will be added !

 ## Overview

 RIGEL is a powerful multi-agentic engine that provides a unified interface for multiple language model backends.
 Built with extensibility in mind, it supports both local inference via Ollama and cloud-based inference through Groq.
 Aims to act as a central server for multiple